|

 degrees.
 But no one suffered any frostbite.
 In fact some of the men complained

-that they were too hot in their
+that they were too hot in their double down-filled s1eeping

 bags.
 It is true that after the extremes of the preceding winter, -20 degrees